DHTMLX/docs-suite/docs/treegrid/configuration.md

 ## Editing TreeGrid and separate columns

-dhtmlxTreeGrid provides the editing feature that includes two options:
+DHTMLX TreeGrid provides the editing feature that includes two options:

 - editing of the whole TreeGrid, i.e. of all its columns